-Paleo Thai Red Coconut Curry recipe.
-My go-to creamy, savory, sweet yet spicy, coconutty red curry recipe that is naturally Paleo, dairy-free, and Gluten-free.
+This easy Paleo Thai Red Coconut Curry is a healthy vegetable filled recipe with the most amazing creamy, savory, sweet yet spicy, coconut red curry sauce.
+This dish is naturally, vegetarian, Paleo, dairy-free, grain-free and gluten-free.

 I LOVE Thai red curry.
-I have loved it since the day I first tried it ( maybe 5 years ago), and I’ve loved it even more since discovering how easily it can be made Paleo.
+I have loved it since the day I first tried it and I’ve loved it even more since discovering how easily it can be made healthy, dairy-free, and Paleo.

 Since I have a peanut allergy, I tend to avoid restaurants that use a lot of peanuts in their cooking.
 And this includes Thai restaurants.

 However Thai red coconut curry is naturally peanut-free.